-ArtScience Musuem is another first-of-its-kind museum that integrates art, science, technology, media, and design.
+ArtScience Musuem is another first-of-its-kind museum that combines art, science, technology, media, and design.

-The museum tells stories of curiosity, inspiration, and expression through their permanent and rotating exhibitions.
+The museum aims to inspire visitors through their permanent and rotating exhibitions.

 Whether your interests lie in the arts or sciences, couples are bound to find something fascinating at ArtScience Museum.